ghukill/betweezered/notes.md

 	*Consider wrapping all this in a supervisor file?

 	*Consider removing 'twitter_work', hich is primarily python RQ.
 Kafka is great.
 Embrace.

+	* could pretty easily normalize, but if end goal is spreadsheets, maybe easy to leave flat?